John Brynteson

-John Brynteson (August 13, 1871 in Ärtemark – 1959) was one of the "Three Lucky Swedes" who founded and developed the Nome mining district.
+John Brynteson (1871 – 1959) was one of the "Three Lucky Swedes" who founded and developed the Nome mining district.

 Johan Bryntesson was born in the parish of Ärtemark in the traditional province of Dalsland, Sweden.

 Career

 A gold-seeking venture which commenced in mid-September 1898 with Erik O. Lindblom and Jafet Lindeberg proved quite successful.
 In 1898, the three formed the Pioneer Mining and Ditch Company.
 The company was the largest mining company operating in Nome, Alaska, in the years following the discovery of gold.
 Brynteson purchased a farm in Santa Clara County, California later known as The Pruneyard.

 Personal life

 Brynteson married Emma Forsberg on May 2, 1900 in San Francisco.
 The Bryntesons had three children.
 Brynteson died in Svaneholm, Säffle kommun, Sweden in 1959.